zxkevinxz/ai-hero/examples/ai-engineer-roadmap/00.5-what-can-you-build-with-llms/article.md

 This external data source could be a database, a search engine, or any API.
 LLMs can call external services (using [tools](https://www.aihero.dev/tool-calls-with-vercel-ai-sdk)) to get the most up-to-date information.

-This is not foolproof - careful work is needed to make sure the LLM does not hallucinate or provide incorrect information.
+This is not foolproof—careful work is needed to make sure the LLM does not hallucinate or provide incorrect information.
 But question answerers, in the form of chatbots or search engines, are a common use case for LLMs.

-DeepResearch, a now-common offering from Perplexity, Google, OpenAI and others, is a good example of this.
+DeepResearch, a now-common offering from Perplexity, Google, OpenAI, and others, is a good example of this.
 It's a pattern where an entire academic-style report is generated from a simple query.

 ### Agents

 The fact that LLMs can access external tools has a lot of folks very excited.
 It means that LLMs can be used to _do things_ in the world, not just generate text.

-This pattern is often called an 'agent' - a system that can take actions in the world, respond to user inputs, and interact with other systems.
+This pattern is often called an "agent"—a system that can take actions in the world, respond to user inputs, and interact with other systems.

-One can imagine a coding agent acting like a team member - contactable via Slack, able to write code, deploy it to production, and communicate with the user.
+One can imagine a coding agent acting like a team member—contactable via Slack, able to write code, deploy it to production, and communicate with the user.

 ```mermaid
 flowchart